 Partners in Training Initiative – Round Two

-The Historic Preservation Education Foundation is currently accepting applications for the second round of its Partners in Training initiative recently closed its second call for proposals.
+The Historic Preservation Education Foundation’s Partners in Training initiative recently closed its second call for proposals.
 Partners in Training intends to further HPEF’s mission of providing training opportunities on technical topics associated with preservation technology.
-Partners in Training was developed partly in response to cuts in public funding for preservation skills training.
+The initiative was developed partly in response to cuts in public funding for preservation skills training.
 It seeks to replicate the success HPEF has enjoyed working with other educational institutions and organizations that share its passion for the technical aspects of preservation.

 Additional information, including complete application guidelines, can be found here: Partners in Training.